British Podcast Awards: 2021

-In 2021 the British Podcast Awards, now in its fifth year and powered by Amazon Music, announced new categories, including Best Lockdown Podcast, Best Documentary Podcast and The International Award for overseas podcasts, suggested by the readers of the Great British Podcasts email newsletter.
+In 2021, the British Podcast Awards, now in its fifth year and powered by Amazon Music, announced new categories including Best Lockdown Podcast, Best Documentary Podcast and The International Award for overseas podcasts, suggested by the readers of the Great British Podcasts email newsletter.

-The awards took place at an open-air London venue in July 2021 to reflect the COVID-19 restrictions on large indoor gatherings.
-Hosted by Jordan North, William Hanson and Poppy Jay, guest presenters included Fearne Cotton, Jessie Ware, Oti Mabuse, My Dad Wrote A Porno, Vick Hope, Dr Rangan Chatterjee, No Such Thing As A Fish and Deborah Frances-White.
+The awards took place at open-air London venue Brockwell Park on 10 July 2021 to reflect the COVID-19 restrictions on large indoor gatherings.
+Hosted by Jordan North, William Hanson and Poppy Jay, the ceremony also included guest presenters such as Fearne Cotton, Jessie Ware, Oti Mabuse, the hosts of My Dad Wrote A Porno, Vick Hope, Dr Rangan Chatterjee, the hosts of No Such Thing As A Fish and Deborah Frances-White.

-Stolen Goodbyes won Best Lockdown podcast, which tells the stories of those who died from Covid-19 without having the chance to say goodbye.
-Best New podcast went to Field Recordings, a podcast transporting listeners to the great outdoors whilst being confined to their own homes.
+Stolen Goodbyes won Best Lockdown Podcast, which tells the stories of those who died from COVID-19 without having the chance to say goodbye.
+Best New Podcast went to Field Recordings, a podcast transporting listeners to the great outdoors whilst being confined to their own homes.

 The only award voted for by the public, the Listeners’ Choice Award saw over 140,000 votes cast.
-The top spot this year was won by true crime podcast Redhanded podcast, with Podcast Champion awarded to Fearne Cotton to recognise her work in the mental health and wellbeing space.
+The top spot this year was won by true crime podcast RedHanded, with Podcast Champion awarded to Fearne Cotton to recognise her work in the mental health and wellbeing space.
 VENT Documentaries, a podcast that shares the formative experiences of young people in the London borough of Brent picked up three awards – Smartest Podcast, Best Documentary and Podcast of the Year.